EU immediately endorses Biden, in 'unusual' move

 But Russia's authoritarian president Vladimir Putin, who had been close to Trump, stayed silent.

-Turkey's president Recep Tayyip Erdoğan, who had also cut deals with Trump, also stayed quiet, while his vice president Fuat Oktay said: "Nothing will change for Turkey".
+Turkey's president, Recep Tayyip Erdoğan, who had also cut deals with Trump, likewise stayed quiet, while his vice president Fuat Oktay said: "Nothing will change for Turkey".

 The Belarusian leader, Alexander Lukashenko, who recently rigged his own re-election, called the US vote "a travesty of democracy".